-This was no easy feat, however.
+And even setting up trials for the few who were caught was a tall order.
 An international trial of this scale had never been attempted and there was no precedent upon which the Allies could build a framework or foundation for this method of justice.

 These new policies were designed specifically to isolate German-Jews.
 For the first few years of Hitler’s regime, the persecution of Jews remained non-violent.
 But that all changed in the fall of 1938, with Kristallnacht, or the “Night of Broken Glass.”

 This night in November marked one of the first instances where Nazi policies against Jews became violent.
 It is also the event that many people indicate as the start of the Holocaust.
 However, it wasn’t until the Wannsee Conference that Hitler’s plan to exterminate European Jews during the war was solidified.

 Held in January 1942, the Wannsee Conference saw 15 high-ranking Nazi officials gather to discuss and coordinate a “total solution of the Jewish question.”
 They resolved to deport Jews to the East, but this language is today widely known to have been a euphemism for the total extermination of the Jewish people that was being ordered.

 From then until the end of World War II in 1945, Hitler and the Nazis executed a systematic genocide of European Jews via a series of death camps throughout eastern Europe.
 In the end, the Nazi regime was responsible for the ruthless murder of approximately 6 million Jews.

 The Nazis constructed 20 main concentration camps in Germany, France, the Netherlands, Poland, Estonia, and Lithuania.
 Some of these camps, such as Treblinka, were death camps, intended to kill every prisoner that passed through their gates.
 Others subjected inmates to horrific experiments and torture.